Rental assistance in Lubbock Texas.

 Across The Street – Runs a number of services, including an emergency rental/cash grant program.
 Address is 2002 60th Street, Lubbock, TX 79412, phone (806)762-4010.

-Lubbock ESG grants are run by a faith based group.
-The phone number is 806-744-5035.
+Lubbock ESG grants are run by charities, non-profits or church - faith based groups.
 The federal government funded resource, which is limited, can help with paying back rent and other housing expenses, such as utilities, in a crisis.
 The intent is on homeless prevention.
 More on homeless prevention in Lubbock County.

 Salvation Army of Lubbock Texas – Provides limited assistance with rent, utilities, food, and more.
 They also have an onsite Homeless Shelter for individuals and families, as well as a Thrift Store for furniture and other household items.
 1111 16th Street, call 765-9434

-Interfaith Hospitality Network - Family Promise – Get assistance for low income and homeless.
+Interfaith Hospitality Network - Family Promise – No direct funds for paying rent are offered.
+However they offer referrals to low income and homeless.
 Help is offered for families with children, families in multi-family situations and/or undesirable situations, or lower income families in emergency situations.
-Programs offered may assist with providing temporary housing, rent, deposits, etc. Also provides counseling and case management in order to help clients find a new home or apartment.
+Programs offered may assist with Homeless Court, Volunteers refer clients to rent or financial aid (including security deposits), and there is a Volunteers Uniting Housing program.
+Also provides counseling and case management in order to help clients find a new home or apartment.
 Phone 744-5035

 Lubbock, TX 79401